In a possible near future

 1: Mean Street

-The sky a sunny blue over Chicago, Hank sliced through the noontime trudge of pedestrians on Michigan Avenue.
-He couldn’t afford to be late for his meeting with the NRA guy, a VP no less.
-He had an important mission for Hank.
+The sky a sunny blue over Chicago, Hank lengthened his stride and sliced through the noontime trudge of pedestrians on Michigan Avenue.
+He didn’t want to be late—it isn’t every day an NRA executive calls you up and says he has a mission for you.

-Oh, man, if only this meant a chance to have a life again.
-Maybe not as a cop anymore, but Hank would give anything to once more have a sense of duty, of purpose.
-He sure as hell didn’t miss his former life in the army, but he hated not being a cop, sworn to protect and serve.
+Oh, man, to have a life again.
+While he sure as hell didn’t miss the army, he hated not being a cop anymore, sworn to protect and serve.
+His sense of duty needed something to do.

-He smacked down a spike of fear that his PTSD would get in his way today—so far, lifted by a rare feeling of well-being, he felt sharp, at his best.
+He shoved aside a spike of fear that his PTSD would get in his way today—lifted by a rare rush of well-being, he felt sharp, at his best.
 This could be his road back.

 Damned if he was going to be another digit in veteran suicide stats.